 Welcome to Flying M Paints and thank you for visiting our site.

 Spinnin At The Bar – Introducing our new stallion, Spinnin At The Bar!
 Double Homozygous Black & White Tobiano Stallion.
 This beautiful young stallion has awesome color, and an awesome pedigree including Pepsi Poco, Q Ton Ace H, Joe Queen and more!
 His sire is a 16 hand, 1300# foundation bred homozygous tobiano black and white stallion.
 His dam is a fabulous producer with amazing bloodlines that include the best of foundation AQHA and APHA breeding.
 He is broke to ride, is extremely athletic, a willing learner and is very intelligent.
-He has already bred a few of our mares for 2013.
+His offspring seem to have good minds and are coming along nicely.

 We also breed to outside stallions occasionally.
 While our horses do not specialize in any specific venue or category, we prefer to raise all-around useful, intelligent, friendly animals.

 We were highly honored when my friend, Doug Miller, an artist from Washington, chose some of our horses as subjects for his painting “Hay Buffet”, winner of both the Peoples Choice Award and Artists Choice Award at the 2011 Western Heritage Art Show in Great Falls, Montana.
 Pictured are Six R Sonny Fleet (deceased), her daughter Maya Norfleet, and Shiloh Tyree (daughter of Ima Tyrees Peach).